calpoly-iandunn/csc471/lectures/03-barycentric-coordinates.md

 <a href="https://docs.google.com/presentation/d/1Ac94J0LqbAwgAP9y1lmzKGhHOp7kZWkvyJc2uNbhADg/edit?usp=sharing" class="btn btn-info">Slide Deck - Dr. Sueda</a>

+We're going to use triangles a lot this quarter.
+So we need a way to figure things out about triangles.
+One thing we're definitely going to test is whether certain points are inside a triangle or not, but we'll also need to answer other questions, like what color a part of a triangle is.

+The idea behind **Barycentric Coordinates** is that we're going to use three numbers to describe the position of a point in relation to a specific triangle.
+These numbers represent more or less the "closeness" to each vertex - if a point is really close to vertex A of a triangle and far from B and C, we would say that the barycentric coordinates of the point are, say, 98% A, 1% B, and 1% C.

 ## Basics

 Barycentric coordinates of point $$ p $$ in terms of $$ a $$, $$ b $$, and $$ c $$